scto/Android-SkyDrive-Browser/README.md

 Changelog
 ---------
 2.3
-- Files shared with you can now be reached via a menu option
+- Files shared with you can now be reached via a menu option, and selected files can be shared through any app that can send text content (like GMail, Twitter, Facebook)
 - New SkyDrive permission required for the above.
 This does not affect your phone.
 - Confirmation dialog on exit can be enabled in Settings
 - Uploads where the file exists already now updates the file stored on SkyDrive.
 Download, edit and upload finally works!
 - Folders can now be downloaded
-- Users on Android 3.0 and higher will have a slight performance increase
 - Removed initial progress dialog, replaced with spinner in actionbar
+- Improved the local file browsers.
+Thumbs, proper handling of selections and orientation changes.

 2.2
 - Settings to limit data to WiFi appwide and for auto uploading of camera images